Brandon-Moye/whosThatApiFrontEnd/README.md

 # whosThatApiFrontEnd

 ## Currently a work in progress!
 I am utilizing the [WHO'S. THAT.
-API!](https://github.com/Brandon-Moye/whosThatApi) I made.
+API!](https://github.com/Brandon-Moye/whosThatApi) API that I made.